The Most Energy Efficient

 DimLux Half Force Explained

-Conventional wisdom dictates that more light equals more yield.
+Conventional wisdom says that more light equals more yield.
 Even though this is an accepted reality, this truth doesn’t paint a complete picture and can sometimes even be misleading and can sometimes lead to the opposite.

 With the mindset of maximizing yields most in indoor cultivation set-ups have their grow lights hanging anywhere between 4 and 5 feet apart.
-From there cultivators pump as much light as possible on their crops seeking that maximum yield.
+From there, cultivators pump as much light as possible on their crops seeking that maximum yield.

 Whereas there are ideal Par values for different genetics to succeed, most of the light is wasted (especially in early flower), increases cooling costs and ultimately reducing a cultivator’s ROI.